Unboxed-Software/solana-course/content/compressed-nfts.md

 Each of these three values, max depth, max buffer size, and canopy depth, comes with a tradeoff.
 Increasing the value of any of these values increases the size of the account used to store the tree, thus increasing the cost to create the tree.

-Choosing the max depth is fairly straightforward as it directly relates to the number of leafs and therefore the amount of data you can store.
+Choosing the max depth is fairly straightforward as it directly relates to the number of leaves and therefore the amount of data you can store.
 If you need 1million cNFTs on a single tree, find the max depth that makes the following expression true: `2^maxDepth > 1million`.
 The answer is 20.

 Choosing a max buffer size is effectively a question of throughput: how many concurrent writes do you need.

-### SPL State Compression and Noop Programs
+### SPL State Compression and No-op Programs

 The SPL State Compression Program exists to make the above process repeatable and composable throughout the Solana ecosystem.
-It provides instructions for initializing merkle trees, managing tree leafs (i.e. add, update, remove data), and verifying leaf data.
+It provides instructions for initializing merkle trees, managing tree leaves (i.e. add, update, remove data), and verifying leaf data.

 The State Compression Program also leverages a separate “no op” program whose primary purpose is to make leaf data easier to index by logging it to the ledger state.